Movement-DAO/move-docs/docs/dao/intro/README.md

 ## About

-Movement DAO and its community are building a framework for building and maintaining communities.
+The DAO and its community are building a framework for building and maintaining communities.
 The DAO is transparently owned and operated by its members.

--   If you would like to join Movement DAO as a contributor, read [How to Contribute](contribute).
+-   If you would like to join the DAO as a contributor, read [How to Contribute](contribute).
 -   If you are building (or would like to build) a sustainable, high-impact project with a focus on social good, reach out on [Discord](https://discord.gg/movexyz).

 ## Purpose